jalama/vdd-pantheon/README.md

 ## Get started

-Setup instructions are the Wiki here on Github.
+Setup instructions are on the Wiki here on Github.
 [Check it out](https://github.com/artetecha/vdd-pantheon/wiki).